Unveiling the Potential of Diffusion Large Language Model in Controllable Generation: Methods

 \subsection{Self-Adaptive Schema Scaffolding}

-While the schema scaffolding strategy constrains MDM generation for improved structural compliance, it introduces another challenge: \textit{how to determine the appropriate number of mask tokens for each variable content position?} Although we can build structured fill-in-the-blank templates in advance, predicting the required length for each variable field remains problematic without prior knowledge of the target content.
+While our previous strategy constrains dLLM generation for improved structural compliance, it also introduces another challenge: \textit{how to determine the appropriate number of mask tokens for each variable content position?} Although we can build structured fill-in-the-blank templates in advance, predicting the required length for each variable field remains problematic without prior knowledge of the target content.

-A naive approach involves allocating sufficient mask tokens to each variable position, expecting the model to dynamically utilize only the necessary subset.
-However, our preliminary experiments show that MDMs exhibit sensitivity to sequence length, with longer scaffolds potentially altering generation behavior rather than enabling selective mask token usage.
-This length sensitivity can lead to suboptimal outputs where the model either under-utilizes available positions or hallucinates content to fill unnecessary slots.

-An alternative approach involves introducing specialized padding tokens through fine-tuning.
-While conceptually appealing, this strategy violates our training-free objective and risks introducing dataset-specific biases that may degrade model performance on unseen domains.
+A straightforward solution is to allocate ample mask tokens for each variable position, expecting the model to use only what is needed.
+Yet our analysis (Sec.~\ref{dis:hallucination}) shows that dLLMs are sensitive to sequence length: longer scaffolds often distort generation quality instead of enabling selective usage, leading to under-utilization or hallucinated content.
+Another option is to introduce specialized padding tokens through fine-tuning.
+While appealing in principle, this violates our training-free objective and risks embedding dataset-specific biases that harm generalization to unseen domains.

-Nonetheless, the idea of using a special token as a placeholder enlightened us to propose an improved method that leverages the semantic token \texttt{null} as an out-of-vocabulary padding mechanism without requiring additional training.
-Our method guides MDMs to naturally adopt \texttt{null} tokens for representing absent or variable-length content.
+Motivated by these intuitions, we propose an improved method that leverages the semantic token \texttt{null} as an placeholder.
+This approach preserves the training-free property while guiding dLLMs to naturally represent absent or variable-length content with \texttt{null} tokens.

 Formally, we extend our scaffolding framework to incorporate adaptive length management:

 where $Q^+$ represents our augmented prompt which guide the model to adopt $\texttt{null}$ tokens to indicate absent values.